 The London Underground services up to five million passenger journeys a day, with those working in London spending over 100 hours a year on the tube.

 Ask any Londoner about their commute, and they will happily talk for hours about crowded trains, increasing prices and the inevitable signal failure delays.

 But one of the biggest frustrations is that the London Underground is notoriously bad for phone signal, meaning that those hours spent underground are often spent without access to social media, messaging apps or any other form of online entertainment.

 There is, however, the option to connect to Virgin Media’s free Tube Wi-Fi service if you’re a customer of Virgin Media Broadband, Virgin Mobile, Vodafone, EE, Three or O2.

-If you’re not a customer of any of those networks you can sign up for daily, weekly and monthly passes to access the Tube Wi-Fi network.
+If you’re not a customer of those networks you can sign up for daily, weekly and monthly passes to access the Tube Wi-Fi network.
 Once connected you will be able to access the internet at every London Underground station in Zone 1 and many other stations across the city.